tizianocoluzzi/TrustMyBike/README.md

 ### Operational Scenario

 A cyclist rides in an urban environment while the embedded node measures motion data and velocity-related information.
 The node estimates road quality and advertises the result over BLE; the phone application connects, receives notifications, adds GPS coordinates, and publishes batches to MQTT.

-### Main Stakeholders

-- Cyclists, as primary users affected by road quality.
-- Project evaluators, as readers of the Concept, Design, and Evaluation deliverables.
-- Developers or maintainers interested in the embedded, mobile, and ML pipeline.

 ---